MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P3-Cocos-Studio-UI/content.md

 Publishing to Xcode
 ===================

 Every time you make a change to your Cocos Studio project, you must *publish* it so that your changes are reflected in the Xcode project.
 The first time you publish, you should click *Publish and Package...* and select the *Publish to Xcode* radio button.
-Every subsequent time you publish, you can click *Publish Using Last Setting* in the dropdown.
+Every subsequent time you publish, you can click *Publish Using Last Setting* in the dropdown, or just click the Xcode icon.
 Remember to publish every time you make a change!

 ![image](publishButton.png)